 Below you’ll see steps 1-6 for creating the first effect.
-And here is a print screen so you can visual the steps.
+And here is a print screen so you can visualize the steps.

-1. Create new layer.
-At the bottom of the layers palette, press the button near the trash can that says ‘Create new layer’ when you hover your mouse over it.
+1. Create a new layer.
+At the bottom of the Layers palette, press the button near the trash can that says ‘Create new layer’ when you hover your mouse over it.

 Colour filter + 50% grey – Technique Two

 In this technique, we’re going to be combining and Photo Filter and a 50% grey layer

 Before and after

 Step-By-Step Guide to Colour filter + 50% grey

 1. Create a new layer.
 As we did before, at the bottom of the Layers panel, press Create a new layer.